AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

 ## Restore a snapshot

+To restore an environment from a snapshot, you must have an Admin role for the environment.
 You have up to **seven days** to _restore_ a snapshot.
-Because an environment deploys as a read-only file system, restoring a snapshot is fast.
+Restoring a snapshot does not change the code of the current git branch.

+Restoration times may vary depending on the size of your database:

+- large database (200+ GB) can take 5 hours
+- medium database (150 GB) can take 2 1/2 hours
+- small database (60 GB) can take 1 hour

 **To restore a snapshot using the Project Web Interface**: